frgz922/shorturl/readme.md

 GET  api/shorturl #returns Top 100 most visited URLs.
 POST api/shorturl #creates and returns short url, param to pass: url, i.e. url=https://www.google.com/
 ```

+## App on Heroku

+The App has been deployed to Heroku, it can be accessed [here](https://terashorturl.herokuapp.com/).

 ## Challenges